-$^{^{30}}$ There was no SHS definition of "income" in 1919.
+There was no SHS definition of "income" in 1920.

-- •That shareholder did not "realize" any income and that without realization, there is no "income?" - •That shareholder did not receive any property for his/her use and benefit and that in the absence of such receipt, there is no "income?" - •That a corporation's undistributed accumulations do not constitute "income" to a shareholder? - •That if the corporation does not segregate particular assets for the shareholder, there is no "income?" - •That shareholder's receipt of shares did not alter his/her underlying interest in the corporation or make him/her richer, so the receipt of such shares is not "income" within the Sixteenth Amendment?
+- 4. What exactly is the holding of the majority with respect to the meaning of "income" under the Sixteenth Amendment?
+Which of the following are critical to the case's outcome? - •That shareholder did not "realize" any income and that without realization, there is no "income?" - •That shareholder did not receive any property for his use and benefit and that in the absence of such receipt, there is no "income?" - •That a corporation's undistributed accumulations do not constitute "income" to a shareholder? - •That if the corporation does not segregate particular assets for the share-holder, there is no "income?"